elephantrobotics/mycobot_docs/mycobot_280_RDK_X5_en/3-FunctionsAndApplications/6.developmentGuide/ROS/12.2-ROS2/12.2.4-rivzIntroductionAndUse/README.md

 # Clone the code on github
 git clone https://github.com/elephantrobotics/mycobot_ros2.git
-cd .. # Return to the workspace colcon build --symlink-install # Build the code in the workspace, --symlink-install: Avoid recompiling every time you adjust the python script source install/setup.bash # Add environment variables
+cd .. # Return to the workspace colcon build # Build the code in the workspace source install/setup.bash # Add environment variables
 ```